apandiya007/HW-1/README.md

 ## Learning Outcomes
 - Practice Test-Driven Development (TDD) methodology
-- Practice writing functions in Python with type annotations, documentation, and tests
+- Practice designing functions in Python with type annotations, documentation, and tests
-- Writing classes in Python with proper separation of concerns
+- Developing classes in Python with proper separation of concerns
 - Understanding object-oriented design principles
 - Reading and writing text files
-- Learning to write tests that define requirements before implementation

 ## Overview
 Welcome to your first programming assignment of the semester!
 In this assignment you will be building a housing "priority score" engine in Python that decides who gets the first pick of campus housing.
 You'll dive into human-centered design—chatting with users, uncovering their needs, and iterating on your plan—while mastering Python basics: grabbing input, crafting if/elif/else logic, performing arithmetic, and tallying up points.

-**Important: This assignment follows Test-Driven Development (TDD) principles.
-You will write your tests FIRST, then implement the code to make those tests pass.**

-This assignment introduces you to **object-oriented programming** by separating functionality into two distinct classes:
+This assignment introduces you to **object-oriented programming** by separating functionality into distinct classes:

 ### File Structure
 1. **`question_asker.py`** - Contains the `HousingQuestionAsker` class (skeleton provided)